-The FOx BIOSYSTEMS biosensor can accurately detect, quantify and measure the potency of your target of interest in a variety of sample matrices.
-Label-free nM to µM sensitivities in as little as one minute make our fiber-optic surface plasmon resonance (FO-SPR) biosensor a versatile development tool.
+WHITE FOx can accurately detect, quantify and measure the potency of your target of interest in a variety of complex fluids including cell culture and lysates.
+Label-free nM to µM sensitivities in as little as one minute make our immunoassay biosensor an essential development tool.

-- Results better than ELISA, in much less time
+• Results better than ELISA, in much less time per sample.

 hIgG screening.